brunofreda/lvl-up/README.md

 - Title logo
 - Icon next to the score counter
+- Other useful features (a calendar, events, notes, objectives, and more)
+- Homepage with stats and thumbnails of the pages of the other features which link you to those pages
+- The pages can be also accesed by dragging to the right or to the left
 - If the completed tasks are not set to be hidden, they are set aside in a list of their own down below
 - Multiple date formats to choose from